jameslavrenz/KWS_Arm_CortexM4F/README.md

 # TinyML Keyword Spotting on ARM Cortex-M

 Lightweight keyword spotting (KWS) system for microcontrollers using TensorFlow Lite Micro, CMSIS-DSP, and CMSIS-NN.
-Detects a single keyword ("yes") from 1-second audio windows with ultra-low latency.
+Detects a single keyword ("yes") from 1-second audio windows with low latency.

 ---